This post may contain affiliate links. Please see our disclosure policy.

 How to Make Linguine with Crab

-5. Cook the pasta according to the package directions reserving a little of the cooking water before draining.
+Take the pan off the heat while you cook the pasta according to the package directions, making sure to reserve a bit of the cooking water before draining.

-6. Put the tomato mixture back over medium heat and add the scallions and reserved crabmeat.
-Season to taste with salt and pepper and cook just long enough to warm the crab.
+Return the skillet to medium heat, stir in the scallions and crabmeat, season with salt and pepper, and cook just long enough to warm everything through.

 Individual serving of linguine tossed with crab meat, diced tomatoes, and scallions with serving spoon and towel in the background.